spotDL/spotdlRedesign/docs/docs/design-values.md

     make things more complex (more understanding of spotdl required to use it) but will it benefit the majority (~80%+) of them in the process?

-  - Provided it helps the users, if it has a big impact on maintainability, its still a no-no.
+  - Provided it helps the users, if it has a big impact on maintainability, it's still a no-no.

 If a contribution satisfies at least 2 of our deciding values it gets accepted, else, it doesn't.

-## A few general notes<a name="a-few-general-notes"></a>
+## General Notes<a name="general-notes"></a>

 1. The term 'users' is thrown around a lot.
 For a project like `FFmpeg`, users is that group of coders who are unafraid of a command-prompt (it says so on the downloads page